Image shared by @botanical_gypsy723

 There really isn’t a magic bullet.
 However, you may be able to significantly reduce the appearance of dark circles and underage bags, using the right products for your skin.
 Remember that a daily skin care routine is vital to keep your face looking flawless and that includes proper care of the skin that surrounds your eyes.

-Retinol may help improve a deficiency of collagen in your skin if you use it regularly, by stimulating its production.
+A Retinol cream may help improve a deficiency of collagen in your skin if you use it regularly, by stimulating its production.
 This helps your skin to thicken and may help reduce darkness around the eyes.
 Try our AHA serum at night and wake up with glowy, smooth skin.
+If looking for an eye cream, opt for one with retinol or hyaluronic acid to keep your under eyes moisturized and reduce fine lines.
+Another ingredient to look for is vitamin c which also promotes collagen production and healing.

 The skin under your eyes is incredibly delicate.
 Even minor irritation and trauma can cause inflammation.
-Oil based cleansers are great for removing makeup as well as hydrating, and allow you to remove makeup gently, without excessive wiping, pulling, or pressure on fragile tissue.
+Makeup remover wipes and oil based cleansers are great for removing eye makeup as well as hydrating, and allow you to remove makeup gently, without excessive wiping, pulling, or pressure on fragile tissue.

 You can use pure essential oils, or look for products formulated with essential oils, but there are several that may help reduce the appearance of dark circles and puffy eyes.
 Essential oils like rosemary, lavender, chamomile, fennel, and rose geranium are all purported to have wonderful benefits for your skin and eye bags.